Asus Laptop

 On the other side of the motherboard, you can access the wireless card, CMOS battery, heat sink, and cooling fan.

-The laptop featured an AZUREWAVE AR5B125 wireless card.
+The laptop comes with an AZUREWAVE AR5B125 wireless card.

 I’ve disassembled it to replace the keyboard.
 How do you remove the keyboard from the top cover?
 I don’t see anything holding it in place except some plastic tabs.

-I’m sure you’ve figured it out by now but for anyone new.
+I’m sure you’ve figured it out by now, but for the new guys.

-Umm, I can’t seem to be able to reattach the keyboard.
+I can’t seem to reinstall the keyboard.
 Help?

 Is there another area where I can install additional RAM, or am I stuck with the soldered RAM on the mainboard?